viklund/courses/r_programming/1611/Exercises/DataTypes.md

 To learn more about a function use the built in R manual as described earlier.
-If you do not know the name of a function that you believe should be found in R, use the function src\_R[:exports code]{help.search()} or use google to try and identify the name of the command.
+If you do not know the name of a function that you believe should be found in R, use the function `help.search()` or use google to try and identify the name of the command.

 # Exercise: Creating and working with vectors<a id="orgheadline7"></a>